trangham283/lm_examples/README.md

     cat valid/* > valid.txt

-   2c. change "s" to "'s" in train.txt and valid.txt (clean and disf versions, not in dtok version):
+   2c. change things like "s" to "'s" in train.txt and valid.txt (clean and disf versions, not in dtok version):

     %s/\<s\>/'s/g